-iii.
-Protests of Tournament games:

-- A. Such protests must be resolved by the umpire on the field immediately upon being raised.
-If the umpire is uncertain, he/she shall call the head umpire in charge for an immediate ruling.
-Such rulings shall be final and not appealable.
+1. Such protests must be resolved by the umpire on the field immediately upon being raised.
+The umpire has the option to confirm his/her with the head umpire in charge.
+Such rulings shall be final and are not appealable.
 PPBA officials who are on the fields at such time are authorized to make rulings which may contradict umpire rulings.
 If a challenge that a player is not a rostered player or is over-age is not resolved immediately, the game shall be played to conclusion and a determination as to the eligibility of the player shall be made immediately thereafter.
-If the player is disqualified, that team will be disqualified. - B. To protest a Tournament game based on any of the eligibility rules, the head coach making the challenge shall inform the umpire and the challenged head coach of the protest and the reasons for the challenge as soon as he/she becomes aware of such issue. - 1.
-If, after the first pitch of the game, the head coach of the challenged team admits that the player is overage or not on the roster, that player shall be immediately removed from the game and play will continue but the umpire shall, where applicable, rule that game to be a forfeit by the challenged team.
+If the player is disqualified, that team will be disqualified.

+2. To protest a Tournament game based on any of the eligibility rules, the head coach making the challenge shall inform the umpire and the challenged head coach of the protest and the reasons for the challenge as soon as he/she becomes aware of such issue.

+A. If, after the first pitch of the game, the head coach of the challenged team admits that the player is overage or not on the roster, that player shall be immediately removed from the game and play will continue but the umpire shall, where applicable, rule that game to be a forfeit by the challenged team.
 No further action need be taken by the opposing head coach and the umpire shall note the forfeit, where applicable, on his/her scorecard.
-If the resolution occurred prior to the first pitch of the game, then no forfeit shall be assessed. - 2.
-If the head coach of the challenged team denies any of the eligibility claims and the opposing head coach cannot prove to the satisfaction of the umpire by presentation of a the relevant teams' rosters as approved by the PPBA, the challenged player shall continue to play and the matter must be referred to the PPBA for resolution immediately after the game.
+If the resolution occurred prior to the first pitch of the game, then no forfeit shall be assessed.

+B. If the head coach of the challenged team denies any of the eligibility claims and the opposing head coach cannot prove to the satisfaction of the umpire by presentation of the relevant teams' rosters as approved by the PPBA, the challenged player shall continue to play and the matter must be referred to the PPBA for resolution immediately after the game.

-c.
+f.
 Effect of Successful Protest